segunak/SegunAkinyemi.com/docs/_posts/2024-05-18-reference-linked-services-synapse.md

 <script src="/assets/js/dynamic-link-targeting.js"></script>

 [Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/) is described by Microsoft as a "limitless analytics service that brings together enterprise data warehousing and Big Data analytics".
-I'd say _limitless_ is a rather strong word—considering the meteoric rise of their own competing product dubbed [Microsoft Fabric](https://blog.fabric.microsoft.com/en-us/blog/microsoft-fabric-explained-for-existing-synapse-users/)—but if you're trying to query a [Linked Service](https://learn.microsoft.com/en-us/azure/data-factory/concepts-linked-services?tabs=data-factory) from a [Synapse notebook](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks), here's how to do so.
-It's not a well-documented feature, but it's possible.
+I'd say _limitless_ is a rather strong word—considering the meteoric rise of their own ~~competing~~ successor product dubbed [Microsoft Fabric](https://blog.fabric.microsoft.com/en-us/blog/microsoft-fabric-explained-for-existing-synapse-users/)—but if you're trying to query a [Linked Service](https://learn.microsoft.com/en-us/azure/data-factory/concepts-linked-services?tabs=data-factory) from a [Synapse notebook](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-development-using-notebooks), here's how to do so.
+This feature is documented in more detail [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-secure-credentials-with-tokenlibrary?pivots=programming-language-python#adls-gen2-storage-with-linked-services).

 ## The Code